Ataraxist/DiffSum-AI-Commit-Message-Generator/README.md

 # DiffSum - AI-Powered Commit Message Generator

+This package requires an openAI api key to work, which is saved to the commitMessage.js file.

 ## Overview
 DiffSum is an AI-powered Git commit message generator that analyzes your staged changes and suggests structured commit messages following the Conventional Commits format.
 It integrates with Git Hooks to automate commit message generation when no message is manually provided.